Updated: September 17, 2024

 The Aftermath

-With the Holly King in power, the days grew shorter and shorter, while the cold slowly overtook the land.
-And though he had won, the monarch mourned his brother.
+With the Holly King in power, the days were short and the nights long, while the cold slowly overtook the land.
+Though he had won, the monarch mourned his brother.
 He could think of nothing else but the fallen king he had slain.
 It appeared as if the sun would never rise again, which threw the Holly King into despair.

 But then, the Lady came back to him, and she shared the news that would surprise the Holly King.
 ‘Your brother is not dead, your grace,’ she said.
 ‘The Oak King lives, and he has come to take his turn in ruling the land.’